chanpt/fintech-transaction-system/README.md

 - PostgreSQL (relational database)
 - Apache Kafka (event streaming)
 - Docker & Docker Compose (containerization)
-- JUnit + Mockito (Unit Testing)
+- JUnit + Mockito (unit testing)
 - Maven (build tool)
-- Github Actions (optional)
+- GitHub Actions (optional)

 ## 📐 System Architecture
 The system is designed using a microservices architecture.
 Each service is responsible for a specific business function and communicates with others through Apache Kafka.
 Each service also has its own database for data isolation and scalability.

 ### Key Components:
 - **Account Service** – Manages account creation and retrieval.
-Now supports `accountType` (BROKERAGE, CUSTODIAN, etc.).
 - **Transaction Service** – Handles fund transfers between accounts and publishes transaction events.
 - **Balance Service** – Listens for events and adjusts user balances.
-(WIP for decoupled balance tracking)
 - **Kafka Broker** – Enables asynchronous, event-driven communication between services.
 - **PostgreSQL** – Each microservice has its own PostgreSQL instance for data persistence.

 ## 🔧 Prerequisites

-Make sure the following tools are installed on your machine:
+Ensure the following tools are installed on your machine:

 - [Java 17+](https://adoptium.net/)
 - [Maven](https://maven.apache.org/)